Villanova will begin its spring semester on Monday, January 25. Courses are being offered in person, as well as in hybrid and online formats.

 Specific criteria have been developed for faculty, staff and students working in laboratory and research environments.
 These criteria can be found in the Returning to Campus Research Plan.

 Absences from class because of COVID-19 illness, quarantine, or self-isolation will be excused, and the student will be permitted to make up the work without academic penalty.
 All course materials must follow accessibility standards, and faculty are required to make key instructional materials available to students who cannot attend in-person or online classes due to an excused absence.
 This may include recorded Zoom sessions, recorded video with summary of key information/concepts, comprehensive slides/handouts and instructional materials to supplement the above.

-Unfortunately, given the continued uncertainty around health concerns, anticipated travel restrictions, changes to overseas academic programs, and unanticipated lockdowns that could be imposed quickly, Villanova University has made the difficult decision to suspend the approval for undergraduate student participation in Fall 2020 semester study abroad programs.
+Unfortunately, given the continued uncertainty around health concerns, the growing COVID cases in the US and abroad, anticipated travel restrictions, local lockdowns, and challenges to offering quality overseas academic programs, Villanova University has made the difficult decision to suspend the approval for undergraduate student participation in spring 2021 semester study abroad programs.
 The Office of Education Abroad is available to students via email or virtual appointments.
 More information can be found on the Education Abroad website.